Remote Court Hearings – part 2-what should I do?

 If you are involved in a case where a court hearing is listed, do the following in advance of the hearing date:

-Judges/Magistrates will require parties to be proactive and for the hearings to be focused on the realistic options.
+Judges/Magistrates will require parties to be proactive and for the hearings to be focused on realistic options.
 This will require a lot more preparation by the Local Authority (as applicants) in advance of the hearing.
-As the social worker, it will be extremely beneficial to provide all updating information to the Local Authority solicitor prior to the hearing.
-As in the event that matters can be agreed prior to the hearing between the parties, it could result in proposed agreed directions or a draft consent order and thereby possibly avoid the need for a remote hearing.
+As the social worker, it will be extremely beneficial to provide all updated information to the Local Authority solicitor prior to the hearing.
+In the event that matters can be agreed upon prior to the hearing between the parties, it could result in proposed agreed directions or a draft consent order and thereby possibly avoid the need for the remote hearing.

 1.2 The court will endeavour to hear cases on the listed hearing dates however, that is only if appropriate arrangements can be made for a remote hearing to be effective.
-Times will be clearly stipulated nearer to the date of the hearing.
+The time of the hearing is either detailed on the order or can be stipulated nearer to the date of the hearing.

-1.3 Nearer to the hearing date, confirm the hearing is going ahead, time slot allocated and how you are to engage in the remote hearing:
+1.3 Nearer to the hearing date, confirm the hearing is going ahead, confirm the time slot allocated and how you are to engage in the remote hearing:

-• If you work for the Local Authority, contact the Local Authority solicitor to confirm the hearing is still effective and you will be provided details of the remote hearing.
+• If you work for the Local Authority, contact the Local Authority solicitor to confirm that the hearing is still effective.
+You will then be provided with details of the remote hearing, including the link to connect to the hearing via video or telephone.

-• If the Local Authority is not involved, then contact one of the parties’ solicitor who will be able to assist.
+• If the Local Authority is not involved, then contact either the court or one of the parties’ solicitors, who will be able to assist.

 • If there are no solicitors involved, then the court should be contacted.